Georges St-Pierre Makes His Return At Middleweight

 Another factor to keep in mind is St-Pierre’s career in Hollywood.
 Since retiring, St-Pierre has appeared in a number of films, including the latest Captain America movie, The Winter Soldier.
 Being on set so often likely stopped up some of St-Pierre’s training schedules.
 This is a conflicting career move for many fighters, including former champion Ronda Rousey.
 Rousey appeared in a number of movies and commercials throughout 2014 and 2015, and lost her belt via knockout in the same year.
 Acting in movies can take away a fighter’s edge if they don’t stay focused.
 Despite doing some acting himself, this could give Bisping the edge in his fight against St-Pierre.

-With so many pieces in place, and Dana White’s confirmation, GSP fans can rejoice.
-St-Pierre will return in 2017.
+With so many pieces in place, and Dana White’s confirmation, GSP fans can rejoice: St-Pierre will return in 2017.

 [Featured Image by Charley Gallay/Getty Images]